Advice & FAQ's

 - MasterCast:- This is our most popular resin and is used for clear coating artwork and also resin art with the addition of pigments.

-- totalCAST:- Fairly similar to MasterCast, but thinner consistency and faster curing – ideal for shallow jewellery casts and some art work.
+- totalCAST:- Similar to MasterCast, but a thinner consistency and faster curing – ideal for shallow jewellery casts and coating art work.

-- Clear Epoxy Rigid (CER) an unaccelerated water clear resin:– Used for deep casts as it does not generate heat whilst drying.
+- Clear Epoxy Rigid (CER) an unaccelerated water clear resin:– Used for deep casts and river tables as it does not generate heat whilst drying.
 Takes 3-4 days to cure.

 - General Purpose (CEL):- A low viscosity resin which can be used to coat art work, but also ideal for applications on floors or work surfaces.

 - UltraCast XT:- An epoxy coating/casting resin with excellent surface heat resistance up to 95°C, suitable for tabletops, bar counters and kitchen worktops.

 - Glass Clear Polyester:-Glass Clear Polyester Casting Resin is an optically clear, two-part polyester resin used to encapsulate and embed a wide variety of items.

 - Eli-Dome Polyurethane Doming Resin:- A water-white resin that is free-flowing and self-levelling offering excellent surface penetration and provides a 3D lens on the surface of your component.

 Layering multiple layers of coloured resin into one container, give a gentle ¼ stir then pour into the centre of a level surface and allow the resin to flow. resi-BLAST can also be added to a couple of the layers.